WIFT NZ, Women in Film and Television

 To achieve these aims, WIFT NZ runs a

-full and varied programme of workshops, events, mentoring and internships; offers a varied range of
+full and varied programme of workshops, events, and mentoring; offers a varied

 newsletter; and provides networking, information and support services.